 Knowing there’s money set aside for care in the future gives your employees peace of mind today.
 The WA Cares Fund makes affordable long-term care coverage available to all Washington workers.

+As a Washington employer, you are required to report your employees’ wages and hours and pay premiums every quarter—unless you had no payroll expenses during that quarter.
 Beginning Jan.
 1, 2022, you’ll collect premiums from your employees the same way you do now for Paid Leave.
 Employers won’t pay any share of these contributions for their employees.

 No payroll?
 No report.
 You do not have to file a report for quarters where your employees had no hours worked or wages.